OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/USB/Boot-from-External-Storage.md

 You will need:

-* A USB drive with however much memory you need
+* A USB drive or MicroSD card with however much memory you need
 * A Dock with a USB host port
 * Firmware >= 0.1.9 b149
 * Onion Console installed (so you can confirm that the storage space has increased)